shreyaslad/smalltalk/README.md

 # Smalltalk

-Smalltalk is a bash program which uses Dialogflow in order to become a chatbot in the terminal without the use of python.
+Smalltalk is a bash program which tries to use python and bash scripts in order to become a chatbot in the terminal .
 You just need to run the program and it will create a prompt where you can type

 ## Prerequisites